-The House shall keep a Journal of its Proceedings and publish the same in writing, excepting such Parts as may in their Judgment require

-Secrecy; and the Yeas and Nays of the Members on any question shall, at the Desire of one-fifth of those Present, be entered into the Journal.
+The House shall keep a Journal of its Proceedings and publish the same in writing, excepting such Parts as may in their Judgment require Secrecy; and the Yeas and Nays of the Members on any question shall, at the Desire of one-fifth of those Present, be entered into the Journal.

-Excepting such parts, in the judgment of the Speaker or three-fifths vote of the House, requiring secrecy, The Committee of the Whole and the Subcommittees must broadcast the audio and visual record of their proceedings and the Board of Records shall archive them and make them available for retrieval by Citizens.
+Excepting such parts in the judgment of the Speaker requiring secrecy, The Committee of the Whole and the Subcommittees must broadcast the audio and visual record of their proceedings and the Board of Records shall archive them and make them available for retrieval by Citizens.